Lalbaugcha Raja: Caretakers

+In recent years, the pandal and its decorations have been funded by the Ambani family.

 Arrangements for devotees

 A few days before Ganesh Chaturthi, a Mukh Darshan (Holy sighting of the face) ceremony is organized by the Lalbaug Sarvajanik Ganeshotsav Mandal.
 This unveiling is covered by all national and regional channels.

 The two queues for taking blessings of Lalbaugcha Raja are the Navsachi Line and the Mukh Darshanachi Line.

 The Navsachi line is for people who want to get their wishes fulfilled.
 Pilgrims go on the stage, touch the feet of the idol, and receives the blessings of Ganesha.
 This line attracts huge numbers of people, politicians and celebrities.
 It takes around 25–30 hours and sometimes up to 40 hours (nearly 2 days) to get darshan in this line.
 300–400 employees every year support the event.

 The second line is meant for Mukh Darshan, to view the idol without going onto the stage.
-It can take 5–8 hours or longer to get darshan in this line, especially on weekends.
+It can take 3–4 hours or longer to get darshan in this line, especially on weekends.